matcyr/APBJC2024_GNN_Tutorial/readme.md

 ```

 ### 2. Pip
-If you do not have Conda installed, or if you are using a Mac.
+If you do not have Conda installed, or if you are using a Mac/Windows laptop.
 You can set up the environment using pip by following these instructions:

 #### Step 1: Create a Virtual Environment
 Run the following command in your terminal to create a virtual environment: